 Seeking Some Ownership – HUST would like fans to have some ownership of our club via a community shareholding of as much of the club as is feasible, facilitated by HUST, and shall be looking to extend this to the maximum it is sensible to pursue at any given time.

 Not-for-profit – No member of the Trust committee shall gain financially from their involvement with the Trust; all involvement is a function of being committed to the values underpinning the Trust, not personal gain.

 Inclusive – Any fan can join the HUST and share the values underpinning it.
 The Trust will promote equality and diversity regardless of age, disability, sex, orientation, race or religious beliefs.

 Sustainable – The vision underpinning the HUST is medium-to-long term.
 The Trust platform is about how the club can be run a better and more inclusive club where club officials and supporters work together towards a common goal.

 What We Are Not…

 A single-issue protest group – HUST is committed to ensuring the long term sustainability and success of Hartlepool United and, wherever possible will not allow short term single issues campaigns to interfere with its long term aims.

-A Fundraising Body – It needs to be remembered that supporters’ trusts are different to a clubs official Supporters Association (HUSA).
+A Fundraising Body – It needs to be remembered that supporters’ trusts are different to a club’s official Supporters Association (HUSA).
 Trusts often raise money to enable them to buy shares in the club, but Trusts do not simply hand the money over to the club.
-HUST would in this position ensure that supporters make a genuine investment, over and above the goodwill of having given the club money.
+HUST would in this position ensure that supporters make a genuine investment with appropriate fan representation, over and above the goodwill of having given the club money.